-The Board has seen and approved the Annual Report and Audited Financial Statements for the year ended 31 December 2019 and it collectively and individually accepts full responsibility for the accuracy of the information given and confirms that, after making reasonable enquiries to the best of its knowledge and belief, there are no other facts, the omission of which would make any statement or information therein misleading.
+The Board has seen and approved the Annual Report and Audited Financial Statements for the year ended 31 December 2020 and collectively and individually accept full responsibility for the accuracy of the information given and confirm that after making reasonable enquiries to the best of their knowledge and belief, there are no other facts, the omission of which would make any statement or information therein misleading.

-This Corporate Governance Statement, including the information on Directors' Remuneration, is made in accordance with the resolution of the Board of Directors dated 29 May 2020.
+This Corporate Governance Statement, including the information on Directors' Remuneration, is made in accordance with the resolution of the Board of Directors dated 21 April 2021.